Ismaelwn/jupytercards/README.md

 it may not always load MathJax if you do not have any LaTeX on your page.
 To resolve this, you can include the invisible math command `$\,\!$` in any Markdown cell.
 I hope to remove this requirement in the future.
+## Bonus extension recently added
+If you are installing this librairy from this tree deposit, you will be able to add feedback to your flashcards on a pre/post evaluation system.
+An example is available in the provided notebook.

 ## Installation